joshuaroy873/NR-Scope-nrOccupancy/README.md

 ## Logs

+(July 25, 2024) Implemented monitoring of non-initial BWPs if the additional BWPs are configured through plaintext RRCSetup, regardless of whether the BWP(s) are switched by plaintext DCI or encrypted RRCReconfiguration.
+TO-DO: (blind) detection of BWPs configured by encrypted RRCReconfigurations, homomorphic to CA detection.

 (July 17, 2024) Implemented NR SA cell scan utility: run `./nrscan` after build.
 The found cell information will be logged at `scan.csv`.

 (Aug 9, 2023) Solved some problems in synchronization, see how to use external clock to perform the synchronization.